olatundeh/farmcollector/README.md

 # farmcollector
 FarmCollector is a Spring Boot application designed to collect and manage agricultural data for farms.
 It allows farmers to record planting and harvesting information for each field and crop.
-The application generates reports on expected versus actual product yields for individual farms and crop types.
+The application generates reports on expected versus actual product yields for individual farms and crop types.<br />

 Installation
 1. Clone the repository:
 Bash